 The reporting currency of VTR Finance is the Chilean peso.
-Transactions denominated in currencies other than our or our subsidiaries' functional currencies are recorded based on exchange rates at the time such transactions arise.
+Transactions denominated in currencies other than our functional currency are recorded based on exchange rates at the time such transactions arise.
 Changes in exchange rates with respect to amounts recorded in our consolidated balance sheets related to these non-functional currency transactions result in transaction gains and losses that are reflected in our consolidated statements of operations as unrealized (based on the applicable period end exchange rates) or realized upon settlement of the transactions.